LIVE: Isle of Wight Webcams

-Thanks to the generous donation of webcams by Dataswift you can watch Kumba and Vigo at Isle of Wight Zoo 24 hours a day!
-Whether they are snuggled up in their beautiful inside quarters or playing in the sun with one another all the action is being “fed” to you live!
+You can watch Kumba and Vigo the lions at Isle of Wight Zoo 24 hours a day!
+Whether they are snuggled up in their beautiful inside quarters or playing in the sun with one another all the action is being “fed” to you live, thanks to the generous donation of webcams by Dataswift.

 A message from The Wildheart Trust:

 “These extraordinary times are threatening our cherished sanctuary.
-Like many smaller seasonally sensitive wildlife sanctuaries we’re highly dependant on our visitation income to enable us to pay for our overheads and fund our charitable work.
+Like many smaller seasonally sensitive wildlife sanctuaries we’re highly dependent on our visitor income to enable us to pay for our overheads and fund our charitable work.
 An unprecedented wet February and now the Covid -19 pandemic are putting us under enormous financial stress.
-Our aim is to raise funds to survive the Covid-19 pandemic thereby ensuring the care of our animals and enabling future rescue missions…”
+Our aim is to raise funds to survive the Covid-19 pandemic thereby ensuring the care of our animals and enabling future rescue missions.”